dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 When using `UseUrls`, `--urls` command-line argument, `urls` host configuration key, or `ASPNETCORE_URLS` environment variable, the URL prefixes can be in any of the following formats.

 Only HTTP URL prefixes are valid.
-Kestrel doesn't support SSL when configuring URL bindings using `UseUrls`.
+Kestrel doesn't support HTTPS when configuring URL bindings using `UseUrls`.

 * IPv4 address with port number